oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

-If BaseType is Enumerated, Choice, Array, Map or Record, then Fields must be included in the type definition, otherwise it MUST NOT be included.
+If BaseType is Enumerated, Choice, Array, Map or Record, then Fields MUST be included in the type definition, otherwise it MUST NOT be included.
 If BaseType is ArrayOf, TypeOptions MUST have a *vtype* option ([Table 3-2](#table-3-2-type-options)).
 If BaseType is MapOf, TypeOptions MUST have *ktype* and *vtype* options.